OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

   3. Compute pitch PID: pitchPid.compute(targetPitch, currentPitch, dt) → deg/s.
   4. Convert deg/s to steps/sec using STEPS_PER_DEGREE and apply motor signs.
   5. Set motor speeds and call runSpeed on each motor.
+  6. Update display animation (throttled internally).
-* Telemetry: the controller prints formatted telemetry at a throttled rate, typically lower than the control frequency to avoid timing disruption.
+* Telemetry: the controller prints formatted telemetry (PITCH, ROLL, YAW) at a throttled rate (~50 Hz), typically lower than the control frequency to avoid timing disruption.

 Notes

 * The conversion factor and motor sign (left/right inversion) are applied here to produce correct wheel motions.
+* Currently only pitch control is implemented; roll is read for telemetry but not used for control.
+* The Display class handles all LED matrix operations; BotController simply calls display.begin() and display.update().
 * Safety: consider automatically disabling motors when IMU health is poor.

 ---